Tesorio/cookiecutter-data-science/{{ cookiecutter.module_name }}/README.md

         ├── data.py        <- Download or generate data
         ├── features.py    <- Turn raw data into features for modeling ├── models.py      <- Train and use models
+        ├── blueprint.py   <- Define routes to extend the webapp, for Flask ├── tasks.py       <- Define workflow tasks, for Luigi
         └── visualize.py   <- Create exploratory and results oriented visualizations